 - September: Newport Beach Food and Wine Festival

-- October: Homeowners along the waterfront between the peninsula and Balboa Island go all out to decorate, making an evening stroll past them feel like walking through a lighted carnival midway.
+- October: An evening stroll past the waterfront homes between the peninsula and Balboa Island to see the Halloween decorations feels like walking through a lighted carnival midway.

 - December: The Newport Beach Christmas Boat Parade is a long-standing tradition that's well worth your time.

 Newport Beach is a relaxing place filled with simple pleasures.
-Watch the sunrise on the beach, and then have breakfast nearby.
+Watch the sunrise on the beach, and have breakfast at a nearby cafe.
 Stroll hand-in-hand along Marine Avenue on Balboa Island.
-Take the little walk-on ferry over to the Balboa Fun Zone and win your sweetheart a stuffed animal.
+Take the walk-on ferry over to the Balboa Fun Zone and win your sweetheart a stuffed animal.

 Go on a romantic gondola ride.
-Some locals don't even know about Newport Beach's canals, but they make a perfect place for a sunset ride.
-You can take your romantic ride with Gondola Adventures or Gondola Co. of Newport.
+Some locals don't even know about Newport Beach's canals, but they make a perfect place for a sunset ride which you can take with Gondola Adventures.

 A Duffy boat ride for two is extremely private, and a great idea for a marriage proposal.
 Or for a romantic evening out, use your Duffy to enjoy a Dock and Dine experience at these restaurants.